 The Last Hunt

-Captain Benny Griessel’s latest assignment involves looking into a perplexing cold case.
+In The Last Hunt, Captain Benny Griessel’s assignment involves looking into a perplexing cold case.
 Ex-cop Johnson Johnson seemingly vanished from a luxury train line—and so have the only two people who might know what happened to him.
 Meanwhile, South African native Daniel Darret has cut ties with his tumultuous past and settled down in Bordeaux, France.
 But when a familiar face comes knocking, he’ll find it hard to refuse one last request...Meyer expertly weaves both storylines together into one thrilling, “superb” read that’ll have you hooked on the series (Publishers Weekly, starred review).

 Dead Before Dying

 First published in Afrikaans as Feniks in 1996, Dead Before Dying was the first of Meyer’s novels to be widely translated outside his home country—and it quickly catapulted him into the stratosphere of mystery and thriller writers to watch.
 In this unflinching novel, three seemingly unconnected killings have all been carried out with an unusual weapon—a German handgun that’s more than a century old.
 What do the three murder victims have in common, and how can Captain Mat Joubert stop the killer before more bodies pile up?

 Meyer’s follow-up to Dead Before Dying sees ex-cop Zatopek “Zed” van Heerden tasked with solving an apparently unsolvable crime—one with ties to his own dark past, and which the security services of many countries would rather keep quiet.
 Released in Afrikaans as Orion, Dead at Daybreak was adapted into a South African TV series of the same name.

 Heart of the Hunter